ASICS NOVABLAST 5 Running Shoe Review

 Forefoot Energy Return

-The forefoot provides a better bounce than the heel, meaning runners who land towards the front of the shoe will find it more bouncy.
-It's also a huge step up from the ASICS NOVABLAST 4, providing a more propulsive experience.
+The forefoot provides a better bounce compared to the heel, meaning runners who land towards the front of the shoe will find it more bouncy.
+It's also a huge step up from the ASICS NOVABLAST 4, providing a more energetic experience.
 The new foam formulation delivers more dynamic sensation, making it easier to pick up the pace.
 It's still just a daily trainer, so don't expect top-of-the-line responsiveness, but this update makes the shoe feel more at home during faster efforts and adds a bit of fun to your easy mileage.

 Heel Cushioning